-In a previous blog from Renesas functional safety experts (https://www.renesas.com/us/en/blogs/customer-value-automotive-business-series-16-renesas-functional-safety-support-automotive-1-overview), ISO 26262 is described as the standard accepted and followed by the automotive industry for providing guidance to mitigate risks due to faults in electrical and electronics (E/E) systems.
+In a previous blog from Renesas functional safety experts (Customer Value of Automotive Business (Series 16): Renesas Functional Safety Support for Automotive (1) – An Overview), ISO 26262 is described as the standard accepted and followed by the automotive industry for providing guidance to mitigate risks due to faults in electrical and electronics (E/E) systems.
 ISO 26262 Part 5 is one of 12 volumes of the standard, and it is devoted to functional safety compliance for product development at the hardware level; semiconductor components developed by Renesas that are utilized in vehicles are subject to the requirements defined in Part 5.
-Section 8 of this Part further focuses the hardware requirements to "evaluation of architectural metrics".
+Section 8 of this Part further focuses on the hardware requirements for the "evaluation of architectural metrics".
 To this end, we will explore the concept of the FMEDA (failure mode effects and diagnostic analysis) and the need for a customizable tool to generate real-life application-based metrics results for analysis.

 - Single-Point Fault Metric (SPFM): this metric is used for evaluating the robustness of the design against faults that alone could result in a violation of the safety goal.
 For example, corrupted data, when not detected, could lead to incorrect outputs to actuators and result in a critical situation.
 For the strictest level of safety defined in the standard (Automotive Safety Integrity Level D, or ASIL D), the SPFM should achieve > 99% -- simply stated, over 99% of Single Point Faults should be detected and mitigated.

 - Latent-Fault Metric (LFM): this metric is used for evaluating the robustness of the design against faults that could lead to a violation of the safety goal only if coupled with other faults.
 An example of this "Multiple-point Fault" would be the combination of